Lehrter-Lab/CGEM/cgem-dev.md

 sbatch submit.r.sh
 ```

+For hybrid coordinates, the NCO scripts can still be used but the R scripts will not work, because it calculates max/mins for plots and will get NA for missing values.

 ## Images
 First, get and compile [ser2par](https://github.com/lisalenorelowe/ser2par) if you don't have it already.
 Put the executable in the CGEM/visit directory.
 ```